 - Who’s in Macy’s Thanksgiving Day Parade 2020?

 Macy’s Thanksgiving Day Parade lineup for 2020 will be announced a few weeks before the parade!
 Performers of last year’s parade include the Black Eyed Peas, Chris Young, Ciara, Idina Menzel, Kelly Rowland, Lea Michele, Natasha Bedingfield, TLC, and Ozuna.
-You can find more info on Macy’s official website.
+You can find the full list on Macy’s official website.
 The parade is a fun way to see some top celebrities for free.
 Last year’s parade featured renown artists like John Legend, Rita Ora, Ashley Tisdale, Leona Lewis, Pentatonix, Bad Bunny, Barenaked Ladies, and Diana Ross.
-We’re excited to learn about the 2019 lineup!

 Macy’s Thanksgiving Day Parade Route 2020